Uche05/ProductSalesAid/README.md

 ### Site-owner-goals

 Provide a program that is easy to use and maintain.
-Present a program that gives clear instructions each time a contractor visits.
-Develop a program that can have additional features added at a later date.
+Present a program that gives clear instructions each time a client visits.
+Develop a program that can have updated features added at a later time.
 Add the submitted information to Google Sheets with one sheet for information.
 <img src= "documentation/sheetshot.png" alt = "sheets">

 ### Pre-development